 When I was editing my photography for the client, I found myself getting emotional over some of the images.
 I felt privileged to have been let into this private place, where people had risen to incredible challenges.

-I realised there was a lot of love in these care homes, and that is what my pictures brought to life.
+I realised there was a lot of love in each care home, and that is what my pictures brought to life.
 I think I captured a sense of hope for the future too, and of how dedicated and passionate the staff were about their jobs.
 And I’m pleased to say the client is over the moon with the pictures.

 It was a truly humbling experience, and one I won’t forget for a long time.